joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: kenji.sato

 🚩 3.
-Network Reconnaissance
-Identify the command and argument used to enumerate network neighbours
+Network Reconnaissance: Identify the command and argument used to enumerate network neighbours

 `````kql
 DeviceProcessEvents